 Acquisition in 2015

-GlycoVaxyn AG is a biopharmaceutical company based in Schlieren, Switzerland, specializing in the development and manufacture of biological conjugation vaccines aimed at preventing bacterial infections.
-Established in 2004, the company utilizes recombinant DNA technology to create immunogenic glycoprotein conjugate vaccines for various bacterial diseases, including pneumococcal and nosocomial infections.
-GlycoVaxyn's innovative approach allows for the conjugation of carbohydrates to proteins, resulting in well-characterized molecules with high consistency and reproducibility across batches.
-This technology supports the development of new prophylactic and therapeutic vaccines, contributing to advancements in the treatment and prevention of bacterial infections.
-As of early 2015, GlycoVaxyn operates as a subsidiary of GlaxoSmithKline plc.
+GlycoVaxyn AG is a biopharmaceutical company based in Schlieren, Switzerland, specializing in the development and manufacture of biological conjugation vaccines targeting bacterial infections.
+Established in 2004, the company employs recombinant DNA technology to create immunogenic glycoprotein conjugate vaccines for various bacterial diseases, including pneumococcal and nosocomial infections.
+GlycoVaxyn's innovative approach allows for the conjugation of carbohydrates to proteins, resulting in well-characterized molecules that demonstrate high consistency and reproducibility across batches.
+This technology is instrumental in creating new prophylactic and therapeutic vaccines, contributing to the prevention and treatment of bacterial infections.
+As of February 2015, GlycoVaxyn operates as a subsidiary of GlaxoSmithKline plc.

 Silarus Therapeutics